Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 # Frontend Architecture

-The frontend for our Coffee-in-the-Cloud application is written in Javascript using among others the angularJs and requireJs framework as well as bootstrap.
+The frontend for our Coffee-in-the-Cloud application is written in Javascript using among others the AngularJs and requireJs framework as well as bootstrap.

-Below we will explain the detailed structure of our application frontend.
+In the following we will explain the detailed structure of our application's frontend.

 ## Services